 The reservoirs will increase the storage capacity of TARP and will capture and store combined sewage that would otherwise overflow into the waterways.

 The TARP system includes three reservoirs to receive and store the flow from the tunnels during heavy storms.
-Two of the three reservoirs are complete and the first stage of McCook Reservoir is in service, with a second stage still under construction.
+Two of the three reservoirs are in service.
 When the reservoirs are complete, the system will have a total capacity of 17.5 billion gallons.